nova0821/iotjs-wiki/Build-Script.md

 #### `--config`
 Specify build configuration file path.

+`build.default.config` file is in the source tree for default setting.

-If not specified, `build.default.config` file will be applied.
+If this option is not specified, `build.config` file will be applied.
+If the file is not exist, it will be copied from `build.default.config`.

 Parameters specified by the config file is applied, and then the parameters given by command line overwrite over the settings.